deity-io/falcon-platform-docs/docs/platform/cache/overview.md

 Our service worker will cache these static assets in local storage.

-We have 2 components to help with this a prevent users getting served stale content.
+We have 2 components to help with this and to prevent that users are getting served stale content.
 These are imported from our `@deity/falcon-service-worker` package.
 They will show users a message to fetch new content if changes are detected.

 **`client/src/App.js`**
 ```js